Freed-Wu/2020mcm1/README.md

 # 68

-68
+Try to pull request to cooperation in math modeling as a team!

-Try to pull request to cooperation in a team!
+Download directly `pdf` in release page.

 ## Independent ##